build-wars/texmod/trunk/README.txt

 You have to compile the 3 dll's separately (one for each injection method).
 The dll will be copied after successful compilation in the uMod_GUI/bin directory.

+If you want to use the logging mode of the dll you have to parse LOG_MESSAGE=1

 2.2) Using gcc (BUT you need the vc compiler!): change in the uMod_DX9 Directory and type: mingw32-make -f makefile.gcc